TrellixVulnTeam/swahilipython_SCMU/Doc/library/warnings.rst

     :func:`showwarning`.

-    The *module* argument takes a module that will be used instead of the module returned when you import :mod:`warnings` whose filter will be protected.
+    The *module* argument takes a module that will be used instead of the module returned when you agiza :mod:`warnings` whose filter will be protected.
 This argument exists primarily for testing the :mod:`warnings` module itself.